-Research conducted by University of Houston investigators in foreign countries is under the purview and guidelines of the University of Houston Institutional Review Board (IRB), also known as the Committee for the Protection of Human Subjects (CPHS).
-While the CPHS cannot impose its standards for written documentation on other cultures, all standards for ethical conduct and informed consent must be upheld.
+Research conducted by University of Houston investigators in foreign countries is under the purview and guidelines of the University of Houston Institutional Review Board (IRB),.
+While the IRB cannot impose its standards for written documentation on other cultures, all standards for ethical conduct and informed consent must be upheld.
 While human subjects in foreign countries merit the same level of protection as subjects in the United States, acceptable practices vary from place to place.
 Different traditions, laws, mores, and institutions may require different research practices, particularly regarding informed consent, recruitment strategies, and documentation.
 Therefore special attention must be given to local laws, customs, culture, and religious norms in designing protocols, drafting written consent documents or proposing alternative methods of obtaining informed consent.
-As a prerequisite to UH CPHS approval, all research conducted in foreign countries by UH investigators must have documentation of “local approval” as described further in this policy.
+As a prerequisite to UH IRB approval, all research conducted in foreign countries by UH investigators must have documentation of “local approval” as described further in this policy.

 Scope of Policy